NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 This function requests the position and value from the item.

 ## Step 10.4: Define `get_position()`:
 Although you created this new function to get the position, you've yet to define the position.
-The position will be defined in a new function based on the bounding box we will create for the prim.
-Name the new function `get_position()` and use it to get the stage:
+The position will be defined in a new function based on the bounding box we will compute for the prim.
+Name the new function `get_position()` and get a reference to the stage:

 ```python
 ...